 Pizzicato Magazin, Remy Franck

-Benedek is the first prize winner of both the Kiefer Hablitzel Competition (Bern) and Rahn Musikpreis (Zürich).
-He won the Laureate prize at the Klara Haskil Competition in 2016 and the highly prestigous Paloma O'Shea International Piano Competition as well.
+Benedek is a first prize winner of the Kiefer Hablitzel Competition (Bern) and the Rahn Music Prize (Zurich).
+In 2016, he won the Laureate Prize at the Klara Haskil Competition, as well as the prestigious Paloma O'Shea International Piano Competition.

-In 2018, Benedek was awarded the 'Junior Prima' prize in Budapest.
-It is one of the most important prizes for young artists in Hungary; only few receive it every year.
+In 2018 Benedek was also awarded the 'Junior Prima' prize in Budapest.
+This is one of the most important prizes for young artists in Hungary, and only a few are awarded it each year.

-Benedek performs not only as a soloist, but he is a passionate chamber musician as well.
-In Summer 2019, he debuted with his trio, Trio Eclipse, at the prestigious Lucerne Festival.
-Trio Eclipse’s first CD, ‘Spheres,’ was released in 2020 with Prospero Classical presenting works by Gershwin, Nino Rota, Thomas Demenga and more.
-They are also prize winners of the esteemed International Osaka Chamber Music Competition and the Migros Kulturprozent Wettbewerb.
-Additional chamber music highlights include playing with internationally renowned Casals String Quartet and Zakar Bron.
+Benedek not only performs as a soloist, but is also a passionate chamber musician.
+His CD with Trio Eclipse, 'Spheres', was released by Prospero Classical in 2020 and features works by Gershwin, Nino Rota, Thomas Demenga and others.
+They are also prizewinners of the prestigious International Osaka Chamber Music Competition and the Migros Kulturprozent Competition.
+Other chamber music highlights include performances with the internationally renowned Casals String Quartet and Zakar Bron.

-Benedek holds a Soloist Diploma from Basel Music Academy and has worked together with numerous renowned artists such as András Schiff, Dimitri Bashkirov, Menahem Pressler, Claudio Martínez Mehner, Ferenc Rados and Zoltán Kocsis.
+Benedek holds a soloist diploma from the Basel Music Academy and has worked with many renowned artists including András Schiff, Dimitri Bashkirov, Menahem Pressler, Claudio Martínez Mehner, Ferenc Rados and Zoltán Kocsis.